openedx/edx-documentation/en_us/data/source/internal_data_formats/credentials.rst

    university or institution email address*.
 EdX cannot use public keys that are based on personal or other non-official email addresses to encrypt data.

 #.
-Click **Generate key**.
+Select **Generate key**.
 A dialog box opens to prompt you for a passphrase.

 #.
 Enter a strong passphrase.
 Be sure to select a passphrase that you can
    remember, or use a secure method of retaining it for reuse in the future: you use this passphrase when you decrypt your data packages.

 #.
-To send only your public key to your edX partner manager, click the key and
+To send only your public key to your edX partner manager, select the key and
-   then click **Export**.
+   then select **Export**.
 A dialog box opens.

   a.
 Specify a file name and location to save the file.